 - Deep analytics and metrics: Creating and deploying the employee app is only half the battle.
-Make sure your app platform gives you intuitive built-in analytics that give you the big picture fast, but also lets you drill down to specifics with reporting tools, so you can slice and dice the data to extract precise conclusions.
-You’ll want to instantly see metrics on engagement, knowledge scoring, brand advocacy, app dwell time, content efficacy, campaign effectiveness and gamification stats.
+Make sure your app platform gives you intuitive built-in analytics that gives you the big picture fast but also lets you drill down to specifics with reporting tools, so you can slice and dice the data to extract precise conclusions.
+You’ll want to instantly see metrics on engagement, knowledge scoring, brand advocacy, app dwell time, content efficacy, campaign effectiveness, and gamification stats.
 You need a mission control dashboard that lets you keep your finger on the pulse of the employee engagement beat:

 Ask yourself, are your current communications and distribution channels:

 - Delivering content in a convenient and shareable way that creates social buzz easily?

 - Providing individual relevancy to what people are doing right now and where their exact location?

 - Personalizing content for each employee based on who they are and what they specifically do?

 - Providing instant feedback and analytics on content and the pulse of your culture?